 - Wrap the pan and turkey tightly with aluminum foil.

-- Before going to bed, place the turkey in the oven and roast it while you sleep.
+- Place the turkey in the oven to roast while you sleep.

-If you're not serving your turkey until later in the day, store it in the refrigerator until 1 hour before serving time.
-Then pull it out and let it come back to room temperature before reheating; do not let it sit too long.
+If you're not serving your turkey until later in the day, store it in the refrigerator until one hour before serving time.
+Then pull it out and let it come back to room temperature for about half an hour before reheating; do not let it sit too long.

-- Baste the turkey with the brush once again to avoid dryness.
+- Leave on the aluminum foil, but baste the turkey once again to avoid dryness.

-- Roast the turkey in the oven until it reaches an internal breast temperature of 160 degrees Fahrenheit (about 15 to 30 minutes) and the skin has browned.
+- Roast the turkey in the oven until it reaches an internal breast temperature of 160°F (about 15 to 30 minutes) and the skin has browned.
 If your turkey is cold (has been in the refrigerator) when it goes into the oven, roast it for at least 30 minutes; then check for doneness.

 - Cool the turkey (let it rest) for about 20 to 30 minutes, carve, and enjoy!